The impact you have made in my life is immeasurable. Without this gift, I likeIy would not have had the means to finish my education

 - Be a graduating high school senior.

-- Be a resident of Utah, Idaho, Iowa, or Colorado and meet all in-state residency requirements for college of attendance.
+- Be a resident of Arizona, Colorado, Idaho, Iowa, Nevada, and Utah and meet all in-state residency requirements for college of attendance.

 - Have a 3.0+ high school GPA.